mbarker84/css-irl/src/pages/solving-a-tricky-layout-problem.md

 Eagle-eyed readers might notice that our text block now spans two tracks (starting at grid line 1), and our image no longer starts at grid line 1 but at line 2 instead.
 However, visually nothing has changed.

-When we add a longer paragraph of text into the text block, however, we can see the benefit of these changes.
+When we add a longer paragraph of text into the text block, it’s then that we can see the benefit of these changes.
 The hidden row that we added expands, while the image and heading remain centrally aligned with one another – crucially, _without_ extra space being added at the bottom of the grid!

 <figure>
   <img src="solving-a-tricky-layout-problem_06.png" alt="Hidden row expanding when text block is longer">
   <figcaption>The top row of the grid expands as the text content grows longer</figcaption>
 </figure>

-Hopefully it’s more obvious now why we needed to set the `row-gap` to `0` and instead use extra tracks as our gutters: if we had 40px `row-gap`, this would be visible at the top of the grid even when the text content was shorter and therefore the first track had collapsed completely.
+Hopefully it’s more obvious now why we needed to set the `row-gap` to 0 and instead use extra tracks as our gutters: if we had 40px `row-gap`, this would be visible at the top of the grid even when the text content was shorter and therefore the first track had collapsed completely.
 Unfortunately we can’t set different values for the `gap` properties on a single axis, otherwise we wouldn’t need those extra rows.

 For a different component variant – where the text block is below the heading instead of above – we can just change the `grid-template-rows` property to include the hidden row and the end instead of the start.